microsoft/azure-pipelines-yaml/design/resources-scenarios.md

 - It must snap to exactly the same versions of all resources as the previous attempt.

 In this scenario, no new approvals are sought to retry the failed stage.
+This is a new attempt at the same logical pipeline run.

 ### Rollback (redeploy)
 - A recent code change broke something for a small number of customers.